For a sunny day out or a brisk and breezy stroll, look no further than our guide to the best family walks and trails near Liverpool.

 Hale Village and Hale Head Lighthouse

-Park your car near the Childe of Hale pub and spend some time exploring the village and its fascinating tales.
+Park your car near the Childe of Hale pub and spend some time exploring the charming village and its mesmerising tales.

-Make sure you don’t miss out on a visit to Middleton’s former home, one of Hale’s remaining thatched cottages.
+Make sure you don’t miss out on a visit to Middleton’s former home, one of Hale’s most lovely thatched cottages.

-You can also pay a visit to Middleton’s grave in the churchyard of St Mary’s on Church Road – the grave is easy to spot and reads “Here lyeth the bodie of John Middleton the Childe.
+You can also pay a visit to his grave in the churchyard of St Mary’s on Church Road – the grave is easy to spot and reads “Here lyeth the bodie of John Middleton the Childe.
 Nine feet three.
 Borne 1578.
 Dyede 1623.”

-Follow the path down to the shore to reach the kissing-gate where you’ll find a sign post to lead you off on your adventure.
+Follow the path down to the shore to reach the kissing-gate where you’ll find a signpost to lead you off on your adventure.

 You’ll also discover the Hale Head Lighthouse along the shore path before continuing beside the estuary and back towards the village, where we’re sure you’ll want to reward yourself with a pint!

 Wirral Way and Thurstaston Beach